SwarmStorm/awesome/README.md

 *   [odlp/bluesnooze](https://github.com/odlp/bluesnooze) - Sleeping Mac = Bluetooth off

 *   [SwifterSwift/SwifterSwift](https://github.com/SwifterSwift/SwifterSwift) - A handy collection of more than 500 native Swift extensions to boost your productivity.

+*   [jaywcjlove/awesome-mac](https://github.com/jaywcjlove/awesome-mac) -  This project is dedicated to collecting high-quality macOS software and organizing them systematically by different categories for easy search and use.

 ## Mustache